OwenTruong/civitdl/README.md

 # civitai-batch-download

-Uses CLI to batch download models, metadatas and example images of checkpoint and lora models.
+Uses CLI to batch download models, metadatas (including description of model, author, base model, example prompts and etc.) and example images of checkpoint and lora models.

 ## Description